 The online entry system via www.manxgrandprix.org will open at the end of February.

-You will be notified shortly after entries close, mid April and be asked to make payment for your entries.
+You will be notified shortly after entries close, and be asked to make payment for your entries once you have been accepted.